 An approach more closely related to the present study has been to assume that agents have limited information and adopt econometric models to forecast future prices.
 (Williams, 2004) develops a standard RBC model where agents know the form of the (linear) law of motion under rational expectations, but they must learn in real time the model's parameters.
 Williams finds that adaptive learning does not enhance the internal propagation of the RBC model.
-Closely related, (Huang et al., 2009), in a model very close to (Williams, 2004), demonstrate that with a one period planning/forecasting horizon and an optimally misspecified model, the intertemporal substitution effects can be strengthened and improve the propagation of RBC models.
-Importantly, these two papers assume households form forecasts based on "Euler equation learning," e.g. (Marcet and Sargent, 1989; Bullard and Mitra, 2002), which requires agents to only form forecasts one period ahead in order to satisfy their Euler equation.
+Closely related, (Huang et al., 2009), in a model very close to (Williams, 2004), demonstrate that with a one period planning/forecasting horizon and an optimally misspecified model, the inter-temporal substitution effects can be strengthened and improve the propagation of RBC models.
+Importantly, these two papers assume households form forecasts based on "Euler equation learning," e.g. (Marcet and Sargent, 1989b; Bullard and Mitra, 2002), which requires agents to only form forecasts one period ahead in order to satisfy their Euler equation.
 On the other hand, (Eusepi and Preston, 2008) consider a closely related model where agents, conditional on their current parameter estimates, satisfy their Euler equation and their lifetime budget constraint, requiring them to forecast infinitely far into the future.
 Eusepi and Preston demonstrate that, under "infinite horizon learning," the median impulse response across simulated economies exhibit hump-shaped responses to transitory technology shocks.
+We expect that the increased propagation channel identified in this paper would arise with the infinite horizon approach of Eusepi-Preston, although the behavioral assumptions differ.